 - You may reduce the length of the time prior to being allowed back on campus by obtaining three tests that are negative for SARS-CoV-2.
 One must be collected within 72 hours prior to returning from travel, the second one must be collected on day four after return and the third negative test on a sample collected on day eight .

 - Final clearance to return to campus must be obtained from Occupational Health Services.
 The rationale for the third test is that if one were to be infected during travel back to NYS, the three-day quarantine (before the second test on day four) is less than the median time of incubation of the virus, which is 4-6 days.

 - Employees may arrange for their testing under the RUStrong program or obtain testing from a third-party source.
 Those who wish to test under the RUStrong program should obtain a sample kit prior to travel departure and plan to return the sample by Federal Express or by dropping it in the collection box at the 66th Street Gate.

-If the travel is for documented essential business purposes, the quarantine period prior to return to campus may be considered for coverage under University and/or NYS COVID leave policies, rather than as personal time.
+If the travel is for documented essential business purposes, the quarantine period prior to return to campus may be considered for coverage under University leave policy, rather than as personal time.
 This must be reviewed and approved by your supervisor and HR in advance of travel.
 If the travel is for personal reasons, the quarantine period must be taken as personal time off, i.e., vacation days, to the extent such time is available.

 The safety and health of University employees and students remains a top priority.
 Thank you once again for your cooperation in promoting the health of our community.